Cataracts 101: Symptoms, Diagnosis, and Treatment Options

 Ultimately, however, cataract surgery is the only treatment that will reverse effects.
 In this procedure, the doctor replaces the clouded lens with an artificial one to help you see clearly again.

-Thanks to advancements in technology, eye doctors are now able to provide a premium intraocular lens (IOL) during cataract surgery to minimize the need for glasses or contacts, correct astigmatism, and achieve better outcomes than traditional monofocal lenses.
+Thanks to advancements in technology, eye doctors are now able to provide a advanced technology intraocular lens during cataract surgery to minimize the need for glasses or contacts, correct astigmatism, and achieve better outcomes than traditional monofocal lenses.
 Find out more about our approach to this innovative treatment here, or schedule a consult by calling (404) 351-2220.